magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 • main.js
 ```

+Good shot.
+Note as in the above code we also covered the corner case
+of `nil` argument passed to `url?` as we already did for the CLJ
+definition of the same function.

+## CLJS compiler optimizations

-Nice job.
-Note that when you do not specify any option to the `cljs`
+Note that in the above `boot cljs` command we did not specify any
+option to the `cljs` task.
+As you already know from previous
-task, it uses some defaults:
+tutorials, this is because `cljs` uses some defaults:

 ```bash
 cljs -h